What are the best dividend stocks of 2020/21?

 20 dividend stocks to watch in 2020

 Below is a list of dividend stocks sourced using Bell Direct's Strategy Builder tool.
 Bell Direct's market analyst Jessica Amir filtered for quality stocks that have repeatedly high earnings and low debt levels which might indicate continued or increased dividend payments in the future.
-These are not recommendations, they are intended as investment ideas only.
+Although the stocks were selected in March 2020, the financial information has since been updated.

 Debt to equity ratio: Compares a company's level of debt to its amount of shareholder equity.
 Generally speaking, the higher the ratio, the more leveraged a company is, although this ratio will differ broadly across sectors.